zmahfuz0613/js-objects-lesson/readme.md

 ```
-var classroom = {
+const classroom = {
-  name: "WDI 2",
+  name: 'WDI 2',
-  campus: "London",
+  campus: 'London',
-  start: "1/1/2000",
+  start: '1/1/2000',
   classInfo: function(){
-    console.log("This is " + this.name + " and the class starts on " + this.start);
+    console.log('This is ' + this.name + ' and the class starts on ' + this.start);
   }
 };